-If you are a small-business owner, you most likely don’t have a big team of administrators and data security officers to manage the organisation’s data.
-Therefore, cloud backup for small business must be two things: cost-effective and simple-in-use.
-But it may be tricky to find a perfect solution if you don’t understand how backup works and what are the options.
+If you are a small-business owner, you most likely don’t have a big team of administrators and data security officers to manage your data. Сloud backup for small businesses must be both cost-effective and simple-in-use.
+But it may be tricky to find a perfect solution if you don’t understand what the options are.

 Office 365 and G Suite provide their users with some free inbuilt tools you can use to manually backup your data.
 Some of them may serve well as temporary or one-time backup solutions, especially if you don’t have high volumes of data.
 They can be especially handy if you use them interchangeably.